 The Role of the Hospitalist

 Your primary care physician may request that a Hospitalist oversee your care while you are a patient at Morris Hospital.
 The Hospitalists at Morris Hospital are physicians who specialize in adult medicine and focus on the care of the hospitalized patient.
 Essentially, the Hospitalist assists your primary care physician by caring for the patient during hospitalization.
 The Hospitalist will be in contact with your primary care physician to help assure a smooth continuation of your care.
+Hospitalists are purely based in the hospital and do not have offices or office hours.

 If the Hospitalist is overseeing your care, he or she will manage and coordinate all aspects of your stay in the hospital from admission through discharge, including organizing communication between the various physicians who may be involved in your care, and serving as the point of contact for physicians, nurses, you the patient, and your family members.